-Each trainee has a clinical skills tutor whom they meet weekly in some parts of the programme and fortnightly at others.
-Weekly programme meetings are held where any relevant issues can be raised and dealt with quickly and efficiently.
 Each year group has a programme representative who represents the trainees at programme committee meetings and can represent the trainee group to the programme team.
 Each year group has a year tutor who is responsible for the smooth running of that year.
-Trainees are encouraged to set up peer support groups.
-Each trainee is supported in their research by their dissertation supervisory team who will meet with them regularly
+Trainees are allocated to small research groups.
+Each trainee is supported in their research by their Director of Studies, supported by the research supervisory team.